joakimsk/colorimeter/README.md

 ![Overview of couvette holder](img/colorimeter_3d_exploded.png?raw=true "Overview of couvette holder")

 Something like that.

+## Error sources
+- If using a round couvette (glass vials that follow test kit), light can get bent along sides and avoid the liquid all-together.
+Thus we do not use the vials, for now.

+- If using a small reagent dose, we may get imbalance in chemistry.
+Not sure how this will affect the reading.
+Read up on best practice with syringe usage.

+- White PLA plastic, and 20% infill during print will allow more light to pass through the body.
+And, imperfect joints will too.
+Try black plastic spray paint for this.
+If not enough, use black PLA and set 100% infill.
+If still not enough, put it all inside another light-proof box.

+- LDR and LED may not be accurate enough, so we may consider upgrading these components, maybe using a light sensor instead of a light resistor.

+- Conversion roundoff errors and noise in Arduino may become a problem as well.
+Arduino Uno is 8 bit, the ADC has 8 bit resolution.
+The LDR is an analog device.

+- Temporal issues due to sampling not being instant - if we make several readings at several colors, these will necessarily happen at a delta t larger than 0.
+Meaning that our readings will not happen in the same time, but spread over time, giving us small errors.
+By making sampling faster, we can mitigate but not eliminate this.
+Using a full spectrum light and read all wavelengths at the same time would be the best, but most expensive.

 ## Remaining work
 - ~~Design 3D models, then print for couvette-assembly~~